Islam in Angola: Restrictions on mosques

 On September 4, 2010, authorities closed a mosque in Cazenga without prior notice or justification.
 The mosque reopened a month later.

 In November 2011, Angolan authorities tore down a structure being used as a mosque in Cacuaco without notice and without a written order of violation.
 In December 2011, a Muslim group in the Malanje Province purchased some land, and applied to obtain permission to build a mosque.
 The Muslim group repeatedly asked the authorities to either grant or deny the application, but received no response.
 After waiting several months, when the Muslim group began construction, Angolan authorities arrived and destroyed the mosque foundation.
 The authorities did not provide either a denial of the application, or a citation for offense.

 In January 2012, the Angolan government prevented Muslims from building a mosque in Dundo, Lunda Norte Province, even though the Muslim group had a license to do so.
 In May 2012, the police chained the doors of a building used by Muslims as a mosque and told them to cease praying there.
 Muslim leaders wrote letters in response, but received no response.

 According to the Islamic Community of Angola, a total of 60 mosques, mostly outside of Luanda, have been shut down in 2013.
 Voice of America reported seeing a video that showed the demolition of a mosque in Saurimo.
 Muslims are currently de facto are denied the permit to pray in or build mosques.

 Angolan Minister of Culture said "The legalisation of Islam has not been approved...their mosques will be closed until further notice."
 The Angolan Embassy in the United States said it was not aware of this remark.
 A spokesperson for the Angolan police said that he was unaware of any government order to shut down mosques.
 However, Voice of America found a government document telling an official to demolish the "Zango 1" mosque in Viana Luanda province.

 "Ban on Islam" controversy

 In November 2013, some media sources reported that Islam and other belief systems deemed to be contrary to the country's culture had been outlawed in Angola.

-However, the reports were later denied by the government.
+However, the reports were later denied by the government after encountering scrutiny.
 The Ministry of Culture stated, "There is no war in Angola against Islam or any other religion."
 At the time, Ekmeleddin Ihsanoglu, Secretary-General of the Organisation of Islamic Cooperation (OIC), said that his organisation would send a fact-finding team to Angola.

-Incidents

-In 2004 Constantino Vitiaka, the head of information of Angola's national intelligence services, claimed in a radio interview that the extremist terror network al-Qaeda had tried to enter the country through Muslim Non-Governmental Organizations.
+Due to events based on the controversy, Western far-right fake news outlets routinely circulate the inaccurate claim that Angola "banned" Islam and utilize said claims to demonize Muslims.